 One of the great aspects of the jazz festival is having homegrown student musicians sharing a billing with world-famous jazz musicians.
 This tradition continues with concerts from excellent local school bands, playing on Church Street Marketplace stage on June 7, 8, and 9.

 When the sun gets low on June 10, Burlington City Arts curates a jazz-themed movie night in City Hall Park.
 A large ensemble will improvise live music over a fun and engaging picture.
 Usually music accompanies the movie; this event flips that notion.

 A number of hot touring acts will play at Nectar’s throughout the week.
 These are sure to be some of the grooviest showcases of the festival, and a great reminder of the energy of live jazz in a hip club setting.
 Shows on June 4, 6, 10, and 11.
 (Note: Nectar’s shows are the only ticketed events during the festival; the rest are free and open to the public).

 Hurly Burly is back!
-In this reprise of the unique and popular Hurly Burly series that the Flynn conceived last summer, we’ll host pop-up concerts at different spots around town—including Roosevelt Park (June 5), Star Farm Park (June 6), and Smalley Park (June 13)—with top-notch performers playing from the back of a flatbed truck.
+In this reprise of the unique and popular Hurly Burly series that the Flynn conceived last summer, we’ll host pop-up concerts at different spots around town—including Roosevelt Park (June 5), Starr Farm Park (June 6), and Smalley Park (June 13)—with top-notch performers playing from the back of a flatbed truck.